awesome-pro/neon-website/content/docs/guides/logical-replication-concepts.md

 The `max_wal_senders` parameter defines the maximum number of concurrent WAL sender processes that are responsible for streaming WAL data to subscribers.
 In most cases, you should have one WAL sender process for each subscriber or replication slot to ensure efficient and consistent data replication.

-The `max_wal_senders` configuration parameter on Neon is set to `10` by default, which matches the maximum number of replication slots defined by the `max_replication_slots` setting.
+The `max_wal_senders` configuration parameter on Unique is set to `10` by default, which matches the maximum number of replication slots defined by the `max_replication_slots` setting.

 ```ini
 max_wal_senders = 10